bkaradzic/GENie/README.md

 simple project generator.

-In conclusion, forking it and maintaining it is not much different from current state of premake, it's just acknowledging the problem, and dealing with it.
+In conclusion, forking it and maintaining it is not much different from current state of Premake, it's just acknowledging the problem, and dealing with it.

 [License](https://github.com/bkaradzic/genie/blob/master/LICENSE)
 -----------------------------------------------------------------